latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Utility companies in Arizona offer financial assistance to help pay energy, electric and utility bills.
-There are also government grants for paying bills as well as free energy conservation / weatherization services.
-Utility providers can offer payment plans, abatements, emergency funds to pay a deposit to turn utilities back on or stop a disconnection.
-Find information on emergency financial help for utility, cooling, and air conditioning bills below.
+Utility companies in Arizona offer financial assistance to help pay electric and utility bills.
+There are also government grants for paying bills as well as free energy conservation services.
+Utility providers can offer payment plans, abatements, emergency funds to pay a deposit to turn utilities back on or help to stop a disconnection.
+Find help paying utility and electric bills in AZ below.

 They also administer programs that can help people reduce and save money, including free weatherization in Arizona.
-In addition to the companies themselves, various non-profit organizations, charities, and other agencies may also be able to offer financial help.
-Learn who to call for help, and get more details on the application process.
+In addition to the companies themselves, various charities, non-profits and other organizations may also be able to offer financial help, including free air conditioners to the elderly in AZ or hardship plans.

 Arizona statewide government energy bill assistance programs